Multi-asset return risk measures: Additions to the empirical study

-In Figure~\ref{fig:norm_rrm}, we plot the MARRM and RRM for different values of $\gamma$.
-We see that for smaller values of $\gamma$ we obtain larger relative deviations -- measured as in \eqref{eq:reldeviation} -- than in the VaR/ARaR-case before.
-The relative deviation can be above $20\%$.
+Here, $\gamma>0$ is a risk aversion parameter we shall vary.
 This is especially important, since values like $\gamma\in\{1,2,3,4\}$ echo well-known statistics of the distribution of the relative loss random variable $\frac X Z$, namely mean, variance, skewness and kurtosis.